scoulomb/misc-notes/tls/README.md

 - Bob sends public key to Alice,
 - Alice encrypts message with Bob's public key,
 - Bob decrypts message with its private key.

-Using asymmetric cryptography has an higer cost than symmetric.
-This is the reason why, they generate a chiffer, Alice and Bob exchange this chiffer in asymmetric way, and then continue to exchange and continue using this chiffer with symmetric cryptography.

 ````
 @startuml